20 Reasons Why You Visit and Love India Travel

 1. The warmth of the Indian hospitality customs

-In India, people from your contact may invite you to stay at their own house.
-Almost all across the county will welcome you first with water and sweets.
+In India, people from your contact list may invite you to stay at their house.
+Almost everywhere, they will welcome you first with water and sweets.

-Note: – Remember when you Traveling to India, footwear and feet are treated like dirty matter.
-In most places, this is kept out of the main door and enters the house barefooted.
+Note: Remember, when you Travel to India, footwear and feet are treated like dirty matter.
+In most places, footwear is kept out of the main door, and one enters the house barefoot.
 Second, do not emulate someone or kiss on the cheek until it starts with another person.

 Go with How to travel cheap in India

-2. Experience people with different accents, religions and culture
+2. Experience people with different accents, religions, and cultures

 What language did Indians speak the most